UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-rational-numbers.lagda.md

       ( fraction-ℚ z)
 ```

-### Strict inequality on the rational numbers reflects strict inequality on the underlying fractions
+### Strict inequality on the rational numbers reflects the strict inequality of their underlying fractions

 ```agda
 module _